 - 5 types of dangerous goods/conditioning were chosen for their representativeness of the whole DG traffic that is likely to generate different levels of consequences to people and the environment.
-This number seems very low compared to the hundreds of different dangerous goods and/or conditioning that are encountered on the road. - 8 scenarios (2 concern non-dangerous goods HGV transports) were derived from those 5 types of dangerous goods/conditioning.
+This number seems very low compared to the hundreds of different dangerous goods and/or conditioning that are encountered on the road. - 8 scenarios were derived from those 5 types of dangerous goods/conditioning.